 REBELS WITH A CAUSE

-For S/S19, Tommy Hilfiger reinvents his signature Americana styles with a bold and colorful twist in his ‘Rebels With A Cause’ collection: mid-century preppy icons, including sweater inspired by Ivy League’s East Coast heritage and the polo shirt, are given a boost by color-blocking and unusual, highly contemporary silhouettes.
+For S/S19, Tommy Hilfiger reinvents his signature Americana styles with a bold and colorful twist in his ‘Rebels With A Cause’ collection: mid-century preppy icons, including a sweater inspired by Ivy League’s East Coast heritage and the polo shirt, are given a boost by color-blocking and unusual, highly contemporary silhouettes.
 Collegiate looks, elevated sportswear and contemporary chinos meet sartorial checks and tailoring details, punctuated by pop colors and stripes.
-Sustainable elements including recycled yarns and organic cottons feature throughout the collection, making it appeal to the younger, more conscious customer.
+Sustainable elements, including recycled yarns and organic cottons, feature throughout the collection, making it appeal to the younger, more conscious customer.

 www.tommy.com